richafnu/Viva/Viva/glint/setup/glint-data-apps.md

 - In the file of corrected user data, remove users who have multiple records
 - In the file of corrected user data, keep only the most recent record for users who have multiple records

-If duplicates aren't removed, admins see a "Failed to run the data app RETROACTIVE_PULSE_UPDATE" error message accompanied by a more detailed error message in Advanced Configuration Running Jobs.
+If duplicates aren't removed, admins see a "Failed to run the data app RETROACTIVE_PULSE_UPDATE" error message.

 ## RETROACTIVE_PULSE_UPDATE